Christian Peacemaker hostage crisis

 The Christian Peacemaker hostage crisis involved four human rights workers of Christian Peacemaker Teams (CPT) who were held hostage in Iraq from November 26, 2005 by the Swords of Righteousness Brigade.
 One hostage, Tom Fox, was killed, and the remaining three freed in a military operation on March 23, 2006.

 Capture

-On 26 November 2005, masked gunman stopped a car carrying 4 members of the CPTs (Christian Peacemaker Teams) and abducted them; the abduction took place in the university area of Baghdad-an area that had been a scene of trouble since US Marines had arrived in the area, with American troops fighting battles with Fedayeen lasting days.
+On 26 November 2005, masked gunman stopped a car carrying 4 members of the CPT and abducted them; the abduction took place in the university area of Baghdad – an area that had been a scene of trouble since US Marines had arrived in the area, with American troops fighting battles with Fedayeen lasting days.

 The four CPTs had planned to visit the Muslim Clerics Association, an influential group of Sunni religious leaders formed in 2003 after the collapse of the former regime.
 They were about 100 metres from the entrance to the mosque where the meeting was to take place when they were abducted.
 Their driver and translator were not taken.